Wal33D/gmail-node-mailer/examples/installation.md

    - Click **+ ENABLE APIS AND SERVICES**.
    - Search for "Gmail API" and enable it for your project.

+## Service Account Setup

+To use `gmail-node-mailer`, you also need to create a service account in the Google Cloud Console.
+Here's how:

-2. **Create a Service Account**:
+1. **Create a Service Account**:
    - Navigate to **APIs & Services > Credentials**.
    - Click **+ Create Credentials** and select **Service account**.
    - Follow the on-screen instructions to create a service account.
    - Download the JSON file containing your credentials.

-3. **Use the Alias in gmail-node-mailer - optional**:
+## Use the Alias in gmail-node-mailer (Optional)

-In your gmail-node-mailer configuration, use the alias email address as the from field when sending emails.
+In your `gmail-node-mailer` configuration, use the alias email address as the `from` field when sending emails.
 Ensure that the alias email address is verified in your Gmail settings.

-## Installation and Setup
+---

 After enabling the Gmail API and obtaining your service account credentials, you can proceed to install and set up `gmail-node-mailer`.

 [Back to main README](README.md)

----